Meeting room guidance for Teams

 Using Teams to create the best possible meeting experience

-By having both Teams on all your personal devices and properly deployed Microsoft Teams Rooms in all your spaces, you will be able to facilitate the best possible meeting experience for every one of your users.
-As you plan to achieve the best possible experience, you will need to address all your spaces in terms of both technological deployment and end-user guidance and training.
+By having both Teams on all your personal devices and properly deployed Microsoft Teams Rooms in all your spaces, you'll be able to facilitate the best possible meeting experience for every one of your users.
+As you plan to achieve the best possible experience, you'll need to address all your spaces in terms of both technological deployment and end-user guidance and training.

 It's normal when planning for a large-scale, company-wide rollout for it to happen in stages with some rooms seeing technology added at different times, or even certain components being installed earlier than others (such as deploying Teams panels for scheduling in every room in a particular building while installing Teams Rooms solutions one floor or even room at a time).